 Call your doctor right away if you notice any of these side effects:

-- Increased eye redness, itching, pain, or swelling
+- Increased redness, itching, pain, or swelling of the eye

 If you notice these less serious side effects, talk with your doctor:

 - Burning, stinging, or dry eyes

 If you notice other side effects that you think are caused by this medicine, tell your doctor